10 Best Cameras For Hiking Reviewed

 Image quality is likely the reason you are upgrading from your smartphone or a cheaper point-and-shoot.
 The quality of the image usually comes down to the size and megapixels of the sensor and the quality of the lens.
 For mirrorless and DSLR options, the lens will be an entirely separate purchase.
-We stayed focus on the quality, size and build of the sensors in each camera.
+We stayed focus on the quality, size, and build of the sensors in each camera.

-When bringing anything along on a hike, weight and bulk are always important considerations.
+When bringing anything along on a hike, weight, and bulk are always important considerations.
 For the avid backpacker, cutting weight is always a challenge and it may not be necessary to lug along a heavy DSLR and multiple lenses to capture your adventures.
-On the other hand, if photography is you main objective when you hit the trail, being slowed down by a few extra ounces may not be too big of an issue.
+On the other hand, if photography is your main objective when you hit the trail, being slowed down by a few extra ounces may not be too big of an issue.

 Digital cameras come with a wide array of features to adjust and customize your photography.
 Many have made changes to their menus, LCD screens and processing systems to ease use.
 Additionally, many cameras have made changes to capture excellent videos.
-As digital cameras continue to advance, we are seeing more and more with WiFi and bluetooth capabilities to control your camera remotely or keep up with sharing on social media.
+As digital cameras continue to advance, we are seeing more and more with WiFi and Bluetooth capabilities to control your camera remotely or keep up with sharing on social media.

-A sturdy build and weather proofing are two things we like to see in a camera for hiking.
+A sturdy build and weatherproofing are two things we like to see in a camera for hiking.
 However, these two criteria typically add expense and weight.
 Consider how you will use your camera before investing in these items.
 If your camera is protected in a bag until you reach your destination, these may not be the most important features.